ottago/disk-extractor/README.md

 3. Access web interface at http://localhost:5000

 ### 2. File Management
-1. Application automatically scans for .img files
+1. Application automatically scans for .img and .mkv files
 2. Files appear in left sidebar with status indicators
 3. Click file to view/edit metadata
 4. Use "Scan Media" to detect titles and tracks